projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

       dmesg | grep ACRN

    You should see "Hypervisor detected: ACRN" in the output.
-Example output of a successful installation (your's may look slightly different):
+Example output of a successful installation (yours may look slightly different):

    .. code-block:: console